dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/SentimentStream/README.md

 Rather than performing real-time processing, we can adapt our Spark + ML.NET app to instead perform batch processing (analyzing data that's already been stored).

-Checkout [Sentiment](../Sentiment) to see the adapted version of the sentiment analysis program that will determine the sentiment of text from a batch of online reviews.
+Check out [Sentiment](../Sentiment) to see the adapted version of the sentiment analysis program that will determine the sentiment of text from a batch of online reviews.